tymyrddin/purple/source/docs/ai-security/decision.md

 Knowing where your rules are is feasible.
 Knowing where your decision boundaries are under adversarial pressure requires deliberate, ongoing testing.

+The routing decision this layer produces, whether an input triggers automated action or is sent to the human review queue, is what the action layer acts on.
+That boundary, not any rule list, is the surface the attacker is trying to move.

 ## Hardening the decision surface

 Evaluating classifiers against adversarial inputs as a distinct exercise from accuracy testing.